Argan12/Styletools/README.md

 # Styletools

-## What is the Styletools ?
+## What is Styletools ?

-Styletools is a little framework I developped for my personnal needs.
+Styletools is a little framework developed by myself for my personal needs.

 This frameworks contains :
-* prefabricated stylesheets (including responsive)
+* stylesheets (including responsive).
-* MVC architecture (including routers and .htaccess file)
+* MVC architecture (including routers and .htaccess file).
-* HTML template
+* HTML template.
-* webmanifest for progressive web app
+* webmanifest for progressive web app.
-* a demo
+* demo.

-Originally, I outsourced CSS code of all my projects in one file.

-## How does it works ?
+## How does it work ?

-### Front developpers (HTML/CSS)
+### Front-End development (HTML/CSS)

 * Copy "dist" and "templates" directories.
-Dist contains minified CSS and JavaScript, and Templates contains a HTML template.
+Dist contains minified CSS and JavaScript files, and Templates contains a HTML template.
-* Paste these directories on your project directory.
+* Paste these directories in your project directory.
-* Complete meta tags on template.html file.
+* Update meta tags on template.html file.
-* And you can develop your application on this file
+* Develop your application on this file.

-### Back developpers (PHP)
+### Back-End development (PHP/MySQL)

-* You will include your project on the Styletools directory.
-First, you can rename Styletools directory by your project's name.
+* Include your project on Styletools directory.
+First, rename Styletools directory by your project's name.
-* You will work on "src" directory.
-On the "app", you've got the MVC architecture.
-Controllers directory contains your controllers, Models directory contains your models (database connexion is include), and the Views directory contains your HTML files.
-A layout is include.
+* Work on "src" directory.
+On the "app" folder, lies MVC architecture.
+Controllers contains your controllers, Models folder contains your models (database connexion is included), and the Views directory contains HTML files.
+A layout is included as well.
-* Libs directory contains routers, but you can add your project's core.
+* Libs directory contains routers.
-* On the Web directory, you can add your css and js files and your images.
+* Web directory contains your css and js files and your images.
-* The index.php file on the root is the main router.
+* index.php file on the root is the main router.
 In this file, you'll add your routes.

-**Important** :  Styletools stylesheets must be placed first, before all your css files.
-It's the same for the javascripts files.
+**Important** :  Stylesheets of Styletools must be placed first, before all your css files.
+It's the same for javascript files.